The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 In another research work, the author of~\cite{Chall-Conf042} proposed a health monitoring system that is connected to an IoT system to transmit data to a local server.
 In case of any abnormalities in a patient’s health, the doctors are alerted via a message or email.
 In this case, the data transmission must be highly secured.
 Shamir's sharing key algorithm is used to serve this purpose, where the key and the data are split and retrieved using threshold cryptography.
 For heart diagnosis, a Support Vector Machine (SVM) is used for prediction.
-The author of~\cite{Chall-Jour042} proposed a similar secure outsourcing scheme to increase the probability of modular exponentiation operation that is used in IoT devices.
-Additionally, an extension scheme for RSA is designed to provide extra security for IoT devices.
+The author of~\cite{Chall-Jour042} proposed a similar secure parallel outsourcing scheme to increase the feasibility of the resource-bound modular exponentiation operation (widely used in cryptographic computations) for application in resource-constraint IoT devices.
+Additionally, an extension scheme for RSA is designed in this research in order to provide extra security for IoT devices.

 In~\cite{Chall-Conf039}, the authors presented a new variant of RSA called the Memory Efficient Multi Key generation scheme.
-The exchang of sensitive information takes place from Cloud to IoT and from IoT to IoT devices.
+The exchange of sensitive information takes place from Cloud to IoT and from IoT to IoT devices.
 This approach reuses RSA with a diophantine form of the non-linear equation for memory efficiency.
-It performed well when it was evaluated and it did not use extensive Euclid’s algorithm.
+The approach exhibited a high performance in evaluations and it did not record extensive use of Euclid’s algorithm.
 Similar research work was conducted by~\cite{Chall-Conf040} to enforce higher security on sensitive data.
 Cryptography plays a vital role in securing the data.
 Thus, to enhance the security of data, two-hybrid cryptography algorithms were proposed.
-RSA algorithm and DES algorithm are used to encrypt the data before storing it in the cloud.
+The RSA algorithm and DES algorithm are used to encrypt the data before storing it in the cloud.

 \paragraph{Access Control}\mbox{}